Skip to main content

 const App = ({ message }: AppProps): React.JSX.Element => <div>{message}</div>;

-// you can also inline the type declaration; eliminates naming the prop types, but looks repetitive
+// You can also inline the type declaration; eliminates naming the prop types, but looks repetitive

 const App = ({ message }: { message: string }) => <div>{message}</div>;